OrdnanceSurvey/GeoDataViz-Toolkit/Colours/README.md

 ## GeoDataViz Colour Palettes

 These colour palettes have been selected to offer a good range of options depending on your data.
-We have carefully considered [colour vision deficiencies](https://en.wikipedia.org/wiki/Color_blindness)and each colour scheme has been tested for compatibility.
+We have carefully considered [colour vision deficiencies](https://en.wikipedia.org/wiki/Color_blindness) and each colour scheme has been tested for compatibility.

 _You can view and download the colour palette PDF from this repository._